BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya.md

 Then, extract the content of the zip file on your computer.

-Finally, move:
+Finally:
-- all .dll files into a directory defined in Maya plug-in path (for example `C:/Program Files/Autodesk/Maya2018/bin/plug-ins`).
+- move all .dll files into a directory defined in Maya plug-in path (for example `C:/Program Files/Autodesk/Maya2018/bin/plug-ins`).
 More information on how to install a plug-in in Maya [here](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2016/ENU/Maya/files/GUID-FA51BD26-86F3-4F41-9486-2C3CF52B9E17-htm.html).
-- and all template files to their respective folders AETemplates and NETemplates.
+- and move all template files to their respective folders AETemplates and NETemplates.
 Those files are used for the UI.
 While not mandatory they are always welcomed!

 You should find the _Maya2Babylon.nll.dll_ in the plug-in Manager (_Windows > Settings/Preferences > Plug-in Manager_).